 As we strolled through each floor, we saw an elegant room designed in all bright red.
 The looks of it from outside gave an aristocratic look and we were soon drawn into that room.

 Grand club Lounge: Situated on the 8th floor is the Grand Club Lounge, an exclusive lounge for the chosen few.
-Once open to public, you could play billiards, read a book from the mini library and sip on to your favorite drink in an all royal environment.
+You can play billiards, read a book from the mini library and sip on to your favorite drink in an all royal environment.
 Luxurious sofas in milk white color compliment the red décor and will transport you to an immediate trance like experience.
 Happy hours ahead …

 The Spirited experience: